telliott99/MyOSX/part2/NSString.rst

     2014-09-06 08:55:21.121 prog[10662:507] ghi
     >

-Except, I couldn't get this one to work:
+One that I couldn't get to work:

     - ``stringByTrimmingCharactersInSet:``